 “Education is the most powerful weapon which you can use to change the world.” – Nelson Mandela

 The Edge Education Foundation (TEEF) is the philanthropic arm of The Edge Media Group.
-It focuses on education because education is key to breaking the cycle of poverty.
+It seeks to promote social and economic inclusion through its work and programmes.
+TEEF focuses on education because education is key to breaking the cycle of poverty.

-TEEF promotes two main initiatives in the field of education – English proficiency and financial literacy.
+TEEF itself promotes two main initiatives in the field of education - English proficiency and financial literacy.
 Our target audience is youths, particularly those in secondary school.
-These two initiatives aim to improve social and economic inclusion among disadvantaged groups.
-Helping young people to improve their proficiency in English and equipping them to be financially literate will enable them to develop the capacity and confidence they need to improve their own situations.
+Helping young people to improve their proficiency in English and equipping them to be financially literate will enable them to develop the capacity and confidence they need to improve their own situations and prospects.

 Money & Me has two objectives: (1) To equip youths with financial literacy as a basic life skill; and (2) To equip low- and lower-middle income youths with basic entrepreneurship skills to help them improve their economic prospects, in particular through setting up small businesses.
 The programme addresses the growing concerns about debt, insolvency and unemployment among young Malaysians.

 An out-of-school financial literacy programme based partly on Money & Me and developed in partnership with a local NGO in 2017 is being used for youths at the Puncak Alam Correctional Centre (formerly Sekolah Integriti Kajang at Kajang Prison).
 TEEF is working to expand the programme to more out-of-school and at-risk youths in the near future.